Social Icons

 Directed by Robert Aldrich

-As a former huge Adam Sandler fan, when I came across The Longest Yard in 2005, I saw it with all enthusiasm and made sure I saw it again, the movie was funny, and the acting showed why at one time Adam Sandler was an actor to see, but now his movies are an eyesore.
+As a former huge Adam Sandler fan, when I came across The Longest Yard in 2005, I watched it with all the enthusiasm I could muster—and even made sure to see it again.
+The movie was funny, and the acting reminded me why, at one time, Adam Sandler was an actor worth watching.
+(Now, his movies are an eyesore.)

-But this review is not about the 2005 version it is about the original.
-Here is a classic movie for all to see, the remake is like 80% like the first, because as I noticed that not only was the screenplay alike, the lines too were much alike.
+But this review isn’t about the 2005 version—it’s about the original.
+Here’s a classic movie for everyone to see.
+The remake is about 80% like the first, as I noticed not only was the screenplay similar, but even the lines were almost identical.

-Burt Reynolds at his youth is one thing we need to see to appreciate this fine actor, his portrayal of a proud, obnoxious and retired football player who was finding it hard to get along with his life after a disgraceful exit from being a professional athlete.
+Seeing Burt Reynolds in his youth is something we all need to appreciate this fine actor.
+His portrayal of a proud, obnoxious, retired football player struggling to get his life together after a disgraceful exit from professional sports is spot-on.

-The screenplay was well thought of, especially the football scenes.
-The other actors in the movie too put their back into the game to make sure that while watching, it looked more like a real amateur football game than just a bunch of guys hitting one another.
+The screenplay was well thought out, especially the football scenes.
+The other actors in the movie also gave it their all, making sure that while watching, it felt more like a real amateur football game than just a bunch of guys hitting each other.

-After some painful persuasion, Crewe agreed and had to create a team from his fellow convicts, so that the Guards could play them and walk over them, thereby boosting their morals.
-But little did the guards know that Crewe and his team had other plans.
+The problem is, Crewe just wants to serve his 18 months and leave, not realizing that in prison, things operate by a different set of rules.
+After some painful persuasion, Crewe agrees and has to create a team from his fellow convicts.
+The plan is for the guards to play against them and dominate, boosting their morale.
+But little do the guards know, Crewe and his team have other plans.

-Comparing both movies, original and remake I can see why the original was highly praised and the remake not well accepted.
-One major reason is that after seeing the original, I felt also that the remake was not done well in the fact that, it was just a replica with different cast.
-A little twist in the story would have been nice.
+Comparing both movies—the original and the remake—I can see why the original was highly praised while the remake wasn’t well-received.
+One major reason is that after seeing the original, I felt the remake didn’t add much.
+It was just a replica with a different cast.
+A little twist in the story would’ve been nice.

-At the end of it all, this is a movie you will like and enjoy, there is guaranty laughter and a tragic message to keep you glued until you see how it all ends.
+At the end of the day, this is a movie you’ll like and enjoy.
+There’s guaranteed laughter and a touch of tragedy to keep you glued until you see how it all ends.
+The remake is not bad also, just less dark.

 0 comments: